 The Master's Thesis should be of publishable quality, demonstrating the student's ability to perform original empirical or theoretical research.
 It can follow a research paper format with an additional introduction and conclusions chapter for three total chapters, or a more traditional thesis, and should be prepared according to the requirements of the Graduate School.
-Your Chair and Committee should have received draft copies and provided feedback and comments, prior to the production of a final version of the thesis and the scheduling of its defense.
+Your Chair and Committee provide feedback and comments prior to the production of a final version of the thesis and the scheduling of its defense.
 The graduate school has strict guidelines for the formatting of the document and it is the responsibility of the student, not the committee, to ensure that these guidelines are met.
 In the semester you plan to graduate, pay close attention to ALL deadlines published by the Graduate School.
 Masters theses must be presented for "first submission" by the published deadline.
 The thesis must be defended successfully before it can be submitted.
 Plan ahead!

 When planning the timeline towards the defense, work backwards from the target date to be sure you have enough time to accomplish all tasks.
 The Chair must notify the department, via email, of the proposed oral defense date no later than 10 business days (Spring Break included) prior to the scheduled date.
 The email should include the document title, names of committee members, and location and date of the oral presentation.
 Also, no later than 10 business days prior to the scheduled defense, the student must place a copy of their document for public inspection in TUR3141.
 This document must be properly formatted with all tables, figures, front matter, abstract, etc. Prior to setting a defense date, be sure to allow adequate time for all committee members to read your document and provide feedback - two weeks minimum is a good rule of thumb.
 Your advisor will have provided feedback on prior drafts of the document before you circulate it to the rest of the committee.
-Students must be registered for 3 credits of GEO6791 in the semester they graduate, or 2 credits if graduating in the summer.
-If graduating in the summer, you will need to give your colloquium presentation in the spring.
+Make all edits and get form signed by all committee members stating you are cleared to set a defense date.
+Do this before you approach Desiree to schedule a room for defense.
+Students are responsible for observing all published deadlines in order to graduate in a given semester.
+Students must be registered for 3 credits of GEO6791 in the semester they graduate (fall or spring).

-Master's Program Course Requirements (30 hours)
+Master's Program Course Requirements